Preeverse/cybersecurity-projects/Projects/SIEM/Splunk/index-alert-dashboard_config/README.md

 ---

 ##  Objective
-This project unit focuses on two essential components of Splunk ingestion setup:
+This project unit focuses on essential components of Splunk ingestion setup:

 1. Creating a custom index in Splunk Enterprise (server side)
 2. Configuring the Splunk Universal Forwarder (client side) to send logs into that specific index
+3. Configuring Alerts and Dashboard using SPL queries

-This is the foundation for structured Windows event log ingestion and enables all detection and analysis tasks later.
+This is the foundation for structured log ingestion and enables all detection and analysis tasks later and below involves sample of windows event log ingestion.

 ---